RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 The other well-known tool for scanning unauthenticated principals that I'm aware of is [quiet-riot](https://github.com/righteousgambit/quiet-riot) which can achieve testing 1,170 principals/sec.
 Despite being able to achieving this throughput, it is written in Python, which tends to be difficult to code high-performance code in.
-This got me a bit curious about what the upper limit might be for a similar tool written in GoLang, which tends to be surprisingly easy to write fast highly concurrent code with.
+This got me a bit curious about what the upper limit might be for a similar tool written in GoLang, which in my opinion, is quite a bit easier in to write high performance code with.

 Originally, [roles](https://github.com/RyanJarv/roles/blob/main/README.md) wasn't intended to be fast, I worked on it, because I wanted a few features like caching and variable interpolation in role names, and secondly I often find it